When Highly Sensitive People Turn Against Themselves: Why the Inner Critic Takes Over

 Don’t become a problem.

-The inner critic often begins as a nervous system strategy:
+It starts as a nervous system strategy:

 If I criticize myself first, maybe nobody else will.